 The Summer at Smith 2014 programs described here are accurate; however, please be advised the website is continually updated.

-The Smith College Summer Science and Engineering Program (SSEP) for high school girls is a twenty-three-year-old program for young women interested in science—both biomedical and public health—and engineering.
+The Smith College Summer Science and Engineering Program (SSEP) for high school girls is a 23-year-old program for young women interested in science—both biomedical and public health—and engineering.
 These young women, 40 percent of which are girls of color, are given the opportunity to live on campus at Smith College for four weeks in the summer and engage in hands-on, experiential learning with top-notch instructors.

 Field Studies for Sustainable Futures is a program for the environmentally conscious woman.
 Participants in this program are given the opportunity to learn about sustainable living, environmental science and environmental policy in a hands-on, interactive, project-based manner.